Teomazivila/maz-term/PRD.md

 ### 3.1 Architecture
 - Core engine written in Go for performance
-- Terminal UI using BubbleTea/Lipgloss libraries
+- Terminal UI using TermUI libraries
 - Plugin system for extensibility
 - Local SQLite database for caching and historical data
 - RESTful API clients for service integrations